sananmalik/DevFlowAI/README.md

 # DevFlow AI

 DevFlow AI is an autonomous multi-agent software development platform that simulates a complete software company using AI agents.
-Instead of relying on a single AI assistant, DevFlow AI creates a team of specialized agents that collaborate through **Band** to transform a software idea into an approved development plan..
+Instead of relying on a single AI assistant, DevFlow AI creates a team of specialized agents that collaborate through **Band** to transform a software idea into an approved development plan.

 The project demonstrates real agent-to-agent communication, structured task handoffs, collaborative decision-making, and workflow orchestration.